Director of Research Initiatives

 See recent publications on this project

 A graduate student in Dr. Jenerette’s lab, Peter comes from a background in urban horticulture.
 He has a BA in sociology at University of San Francisco, and studied plant science through a sustainable ecology and environmental monitoring program at City College of San Francisco.
 Through that program, he completed research internships with the EcoCenter at Heron’s Head Park and with the National Park Service Inventory and Monitoring department.
 He also worked at University of Arizona’s Biosphere 2, examining heat tolerance in poplar trees.
-He is now earning his PhD in Botany and Plant Science at University of California, Riverside with a focus on functional urban ecology with the Los Angeles Megacity as a novel research field site while incorporating the work of citizen science.
+He is now earning his PhD in Botany and Plant Science at University of California, Riverside with a focus on functional urban ecology with the Los Angeles Megacity as a novel research field site while incorporating the work of community science.

 Julie is currently a postdoctoral researcher with Dr. Darrel Jenerette in the Department of Botany and Plant Sciences, where her research involves understanding the complex drivers of urban tree biodiversity and distributions.
 The two branches of this work involve (1) a cross-city study over a range of biophysical, socioeconomic, and historical states, and (2) an in-depth study of tree diversity and drivers over a climatic gradient in the greater LA megapolitan area.
 Julie is interested in interdisciplinary research at the intersection of landscape, plant community, long-term, and social-ecological systems ecology.
 Julie’s current research involves understanding the complex drivers of urban plant community diversity and distributions.
 It encompasses several cities that represent a range of biophysical, socioeconomic, and historical states.